akretion/voodoo-template/README.md

 **Usages:**

 So several usages are possible: from the Odoo project repository to a complete development server for your platform.
-Please read the right sections above for your use case.
+Please read the section that matches your use case!

-## use as a simple Odoo project repository managed by the Anybox recipe
+## use as a simple Odoo project repository managed by the Anybox recipe; without using Docker.

 You can clone a voodoo branch to start your project as simple convenience repo for your project.
 With the buildout.cfg file you can pin exactly your shared branches dependencies.
 You also keep the project specific modules under revision control in the modules folder.